-Printed barcodes and radio frequency-identification (RFID) technology are two different forms of technology that are used for reading and collecting data.
+Printed barcodes and radio frequency identification (RFID) technology are two different forms of technology that are used for reading and collecting data.
 Although they’re both commonly used for asset tracking and inventory tracking in business, their capabilities and how they work differ significantly in some ways.
 Each has advantages depending on how you plan to use the RFID or barcode system.
-However, judging from the benefits listed below, using RFID over barcodes clearly has more advantage, especially when it comes to durability, longevity, security, and efficiency.
+However, judging from the benefits listed below, using RFID over barcodes clearly has more advantages, especially when it comes to durability, longevity, security, and efficiency.
 RFID technology uses a tag affixed to a product that identifies and tracks the product via radio waves.

 These tags can carry up to 2,000 bytes of data.
 This technology has three parts: a scanning antenna, a transceiver with a decoder to interpret the data, and a transponder pre-set with data.
 The scanning antenna sends out a radio-frequency signal to communicate with the RFID tag.
-When the RFID tag passes through the frequency field of the scanning antenna; it detects the activation signal and transfers the data in holds for the scanning antenna.
-Unlike RFID, a barcode is a visual representation of data that’s scanned and interpreted.
+When the RFID tag passes through the frequency field of the scanning antenna; it detects the activation signal and transfers the data it holds for the scanning antenna.
+Unlike RFID, a barcode is a visual representation of data that is scanned and interpreted.

 Each one contains a specific code, represented in a sequence of lines or other shapes, that tracks technology for products.
 This data can be scanned by barcode readers along with newer technology on devices such as smartphones and desktop printers.
 In the future, there could also be e-ink based barcodes that are readily programmable.

 What are the specific benefits of using RFID?